WebAssembly/design/Contributing.md

 # Contributing to WebAssembly

-WebAssembly is initially designed and implemented by browser vendors who are interested in meeting a variaty of [use cases](UseCases.md).
+WebAssembly is initially designed and implemented by browser vendors who are interested in meeting a variety of [use cases](UseCases.md).
 As design and implementation progresses they'll need input and contributions from developers interested in using WebAssembly.